botus99/.wallpapers/nord/README.md

-Hereis where I keep wallpapers designed for the Nord color scheme
+Here is where I keep wallpapers designed for the Nord color scheme